Kuthgitris/customizable_chart/README.md

 | `void drawBars(Canvas canvas, List<Rect> rects, List<int> indexesOfDisplayed, double unitScale, double minValue, double maxValue)`  |                                                                              | void          |

-We need to define 3 classes that extends these classes.
+We need to define 3 classes that we will use to extend the classes above.

 ```dart
 class SampleBarData extends BarData